 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including: more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.

-For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
-Kaye and Rabe to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!
+For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Dr. Kaye to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Disabled

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Highland Park Periodontics & Dental Implants, PLLC., we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.